muhammadyaseen/vae-disentanglement/experiment-notes/thought-clarifying-notes/Thinking Aloud.md

 What can VAE do if two attributes / features seem to vary together in the images... keeping in mind the PCA interpretation and Information Theoretic interpretation...

 In initial stages/epochs it has been seen that during training VAE reconstructions look like "mode" or "average" of the images in the datase..
 1. a blurry circle in dsprites
 2. a blurred face with both feminine and masculine features in celeba
 3. a hazy pendulum in pendulum, and so on

-The Understanding Paper took the approach to interpret the latent layer as channels...
+The Understanding Paper took the approach to interpret the latent layer as noisy channels which transmit information about image $X$ via latents $z_i$
-If we continue with that then in my case it will mean that we're working with cascaded channels.. channels that feed into each other in a strictly ordered hierarchy..
+If we continue with that interpretation then in my case it will mean that we're working with cascaded channels.. channels that feed into each other in a strictly ordered hierarchy..

-I need to see to what extent the explanation in UdBetaVAE paper DEPENDS on the factors being independent and how can it be tweaked / modified for correlated case.
+- [ ] I need to see to what extent the explanation in UdBetaVAE paper DEPENDS on the factors being independent and how can it be tweaked / modified for correlated case.
 What is the most reasonable thing that should happen in correlated case
+- [ ] How can this cascaded channels idea help if at all?

 The capacity of the latent channels can only be increased by (these two things both increase the KL term w.r.t N(0,I) prior):
 1. Dispersing the posterior means across the data points, or